lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   W: This field has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

   bitmap: This field carries the bitmap sent by the receiver to inform the sender about whether fragments in the current window have been received or not.
 Size of the bitmap field of an ACK can be equal to 0 or Ceiling(Number_of_Fragments/8) octets, where Number_of_Fragments denotes the number of fragments of a window.
 The bitmap is a sequence of bits, where the n-th bit signals whether the n-th fragment transmitted in the current window has been correctly received (n-th bit set to 1) or not (n-th bit set to 0).
 Remaining bits with bit order greater than the number of fragments sent (as determined by the receiver) are set to 0, except for the last bit in the bitmap, which is set to 1 if the last fragment of the window has been correctly received, and 0 otherwise.
-Feedback on reception of the fragment with CFN = 2^N - 1 (last fragment carrying an IPv6 packet) is only given by the last bit of the corresponding window.
+Feedback on reception of the fragment with CFN = 2^N - 1 (last fragment carrying an IPv6 packet) is only given by the last bit of the corresponding bitmap.
 Absence of the bitmap in an ACK confirms correct reception of all fragments to be acknowledged by means of the ACK.

 {{Fig-Bitmap-Win}} shows an example of an ACK (N=3), where the bitmap